farhankhan0986/farhankhan0986/README.md

 ## 🧭 What I'm Up To

-- 🔄 Improving backend performance & API architecture
+- Optimizing backend performance and rethinking API design patterns
-- ☁️ Exploring AWS & Azure cloud deployment strategies
+- Getting hands-on with AWS and Azure for real deployment experience
-- 🧠 Practicing DSA & SQL for technical interviews
+- Grinding DSA and SQL — prepping for technical interviews
-- 🏗️ Building new full-stack projects with clean architecture
+- Building full-stack projects focused on clean, scalable architecture
-- 📚 Learning system design patterns for scalable applications
+- Going deeper into system design: queues, caching, distributed patterns

 ---